ismailbozkurt/ismailbozkurt.github.io/Content/Intro/About-me.md

 # 💫 About Me

-A battle-tested offensive security specialist and vulnerability researcher with a track record of breaking, building, and securing critical systems.
+Offensive security specialist and vulnerability researcher with a track record of breaking, building, and securing critical systems.
 Architecting next-gen security solutions and hunting zero-days that others miss.

 ## 🛡️ Professional Arsenal